 In Sicily, until a few years ago, residues of the Bacchanalian forms could be seen in some religious festivals.
 Famous was the "descent of drunkards"Where the veterans of the party of Sant'Alfio di trecastagni, after having eaten, out of devotion to S. Alfio, baked sheep meat accompanied by abundant wine, they put on a show during the return trip to the various municipalities of Etna from where they had left.
 Pitrè, about the descent of the drunks said :

-“You see how many there are in a cart pulled by a poor donkey or a bolso mule!
+“You see how many it fits in a cart pulled by a poor donkey or a bolso mule!
 See how they play, sing, shout, beating cymbals, bumping tin plates, tearing violins and guitars, blowing against whistles and jars!
-Men are relieved of wine and sleep; their women more than them: and all with certain haunted faces, drooping and moving only to flounder in the air or to draw off words without construct or meaning ”.
+Men are relieved of wine and sleep; their women more than them: and all with certain haunted faces, drooping and moving only to flounder in the air or to draw off words without meaning and construction ”.

 A Gratteri, in the province of Palermo (not far from Cefalù), the protector of the grape harvest and of the vine is S. Giacomo.
 During the patronal feast, the most beautiful bunches of grapes were offered to the statue of St. James, tying them to his silver stick.
-Furthermore, wine in abundance was drunk during the procession and offered to the bearers of the statue; the effects of the wine drunk in honor of the saint were soon felt, characterizing the procession in this way.
+Moreover, wine in abundance was drunk during the procession and offered to the bearers of the statue; the effects of the wine drunk in honor of the saint were soon felt, thus characterizing the procession.

-But the Christian saint who more than any other has taken the place of Dionysus, as protector of wine, is undoubtedly S. Martino.
-The popular calendar celebrates this saint on November 11, just in the period in which the new wine is tasted, not surprisingly the motto that reads:
+But the Christian saint who more than any other has taken the place of Dionysus, as the protector of wine, is undoubtedly S. Martino.
+The popular calendar celebrates this saint on November 11, precisely in the period in which the new wine is tasted, not surprisingly the motto that reads:

 In San Martino Every must is wine